UBS Group Analysts Give GEA Group Aktiengesellschaft (ETR:G1A) a €29.00 Price Target

-UBS Group set a €29.00 ($33.72) target price on GEA Group Aktiengesellschaft (ETR:G1A) in a research note issued to investors on Friday, Borsen Zeitung reports.
-The brokerage currently has a neutral rating on the stock.
+UBS Group set a €29.00 ($33.72) price target on GEA Group Aktiengesellschaft (ETR:G1A) in a report published on Friday, Borsen Zeitung reports.
+The firm currently has a neutral rating on the stock.

 GEA Group Aktiengesellschaft focuses on the development and production of process technology and components for the food processing industry worldwide.
 It operates in two segments, Business Area Equipment and Business Area Solutions.
 The Business Area Equipment segment offers separators, valves, pumps, homogenizers, and refrigeration compressors, as well as process technology solutions for food processing and packaging applications; and dairy equipment, feeding systems, and slurry engineering solutions.